 Praise be to you!

-James M. Barrie the playwright and author of “Peter Pan” bequeathed the copyright and its huge fortune for his most famous literary creation to the London’s Great Ormond Street Children’s Hospital.
+James M. Barrie, the playwright and author of “Peter Pan,” bequeathed the copyright and its vast fortune for his most famous literary creation to London’s Great Ormond Street Children’s Hospital.

-How do you explain to young people about such sorrow and sadness becomes the subject of a film “Finding Neverland,” (2004) with Johnny Depp, and the current Broadway musical adaptation, which starred Matthew Morrison.
+Explain sorrow and sadness to young people becomes the subject of the film “Finding Neverland” (2004) with Johnny Depp, and the current Broadway musical adaptation, which starred Matthew Morrison.

-In the song “When Your Feet Don’t Touch the Ground,” Morrison playing James Barrie, sings along side Aiden Gemme as Peter.
-Together they deal with this grief, asking us to consider a higher realm, an “invisible kingdom of the heart” where the “lost boys” might fly, and make this inner life possible.
-The British singer and composer Gary Barlow wrote this amazing song.
+In the song “When Your Feet Don’t Touch the Ground,” Morrison playing James Barrie, sings alongside Aiden Gemme as Peter.
+Together they deal with this grief, asking us to consider a higher realm, an “invisible kingdom of the heart” where the “lost boys” might fly and make this inner life possible.
+The British singer and composer Gary Barlow wrote this fantastic song.